Yesler Terrace, Seattle: Etymology

 The name derives ultimately from Henry Yesler, pioneer mill owner.
 Yesler Way was originally the skid road on which logs were skidded down to the mill.
 The southern part of the hill came to be known as Yesler's Hill, Yesler Hill, or Profanity Hill.
 These names referred roughly to the part of First Hill south of the original King County Courthouse at 8th Avenue and Terrace Street.
 Razed in 1931, the courthouse site was roughly the western portion of the present-day Harborview Medical Center.
 The name "Profanity Hill" could have its origins from the cursing of the attorneys and litigants at having to climb so steep a grade after missing the cable car, or because of the slum neighborhood known for its uncouth inhabitants to the south where Yesler Terrace is now situated.

 Description

 Yesler Terrace is located on the southernmost part of First Hill, along Yesler Way immediately east of downtown Seattle.
 Uphill across Interstate 5 from Pioneer Square and the International District.
 Much of the site included Nihonmachi or Japantown until Executive Order 9066 ordered residents to be interned.

 Yesler Terrace sits on 28 acre with 561 residential units in 68 buildings, many of which are two-story rowhouses.
 Unlike most public housing developments, residents have their own private yards.

-Yesler Hillclimb
+Among parks is Yesler Terrace Park.

 The Yesler Hillclimb is a pedestrian thoroughfare connecting the Little Saigon area of Seattle's Chinatown-International District with Yesler Terrace.
 The hill climb has a ramp, staircase, and mosaics.
 In mid 2012, Seattle Housing Authority had hoped to start construction in 2013.